anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 - **VM instances Catalogue**: Pre-defined instance types and compute flavours.
 - **Container**: a container provides operating-system-level virtualization by abstracting the “user space”.
 One big difference between **Container**s and **VM**s is that containers "share" the host system’s kernel with other containers.
 - **Network Function Virtualisation Infrastructure (NFVI)**: totality of all hardware and software components that build up the environment in which vApps are deployed.
   >_*Note:*_ The NFV-Infrastructure can span across several locations, e.g. places where data centres are operated.
-The network providing connectivity between these locations is regarded to be part of the NFVi.
-NFVi and VNF are the top-level conceptual entities in the scope of Network Function Virtualisation.
+The network providing connectivity between these locations is regarded to be part of the NFVI.
+NFVI and VNF are the top-level conceptual entities in the scope of Network Function Virtualisation.
 All other components are sub-entities of these two main entities.
 - **Virtual resources**:
   -	**Virtual Compute resource (a.k.a. virtualised container)**: partition of a compute node that provides an isolated virtualised computation environment.
   -	**Virtual Storage resource**: virtualised non-volatile storage allocated to a virtualised computation environment hosting a **VNFC**